hide-org/hide/docs/tutorials/langchain.md

 In this tutorial, we will use the Langchain framework to build a simple coding agent that can solve coding problems based on a given prompt.
 We will demonstrate how to use Hide to create a development environment, and how an agent can interact with it using the Hide toolkit.

-For this tutorial, we will use the [Tiny Math Service](https://github.com/artmoskvin/tiny-math-service) as our example project.
+For this tutorial, we will use the [Math API](https://github.com/hide-org/math-api) as our example project.
 This project is a simple Python service that performs basic mathematical operations.
 It is capable of performing addition, subtraction, multiplication, and division operations.
 It also has some tests that we can use to assert the code quality of the agent.

 We choose OpenAI as the LLM provider for this tutorial, but you can use any other provider as well.